Sean Couturier Game Preview: Flyers vs. Islanders

 Couturier Season Stats Insights

-- Couturier has an implied probability of 41.7% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 41.7% of Couturier going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.